Mersorcium/mersorcium.github.io/README.md

 # How to add new events

-You can post a new events in the "Events" side menu by the following 2 steps:
+You can post a new event in the "Events" side menu by the following 2 steps:

 1. Uploading the poster image to the folder [posters](posters)
 2. Editing the text content in the file [1-events](category/1-events.md).